FahmidaMitu/dpt-circular1-junior-software-engineer/README.md

 ==============================================================

--Run the project using live server in VS Code or you can see the deployed link provided in the Github Repository.
+1. Run the project using live server in VS Code or you can see the deployed link provided in the Github Repository.
--I have spent 4 days for this to complete.
+2. I have spent 4 days for this to complete.